Pre pointe assessment

 Recovery from injury and return to full dance load are the focus of our work with dancers.
 We are available for physiotherapy treatment for a wide range of physical injuries.
 We often combine physiotherapy with Pilates to help you return to full physical health as quickly as possible.

-Over many years, we have treated dancers across all dance techniques, from ballet, jazz, tap, modern and hip hop to highland dancing.
+Over many years, we have treated dancers across all dance techniques, from ballet, jazz, tap, modern and hip hop to highland dancing, from local dance schools and international touring shows.

 Research shows that lower limb injuries are the most common in dancers.
 Our treatment protocols are based on the latest evidence based practise, including work by Australian Ballet rehab team.
 Our practice has a special interest in treating the foot and ankle, hip labral injuries, the pelvis, back and sacroiliac joint injury.